Peter and Paul Lakes: Carbon

-Hydrated Lime and Rainbow Trout
+Hydrated lime and rainbow trout

 In a twenty seven year experiment beginning in 1951, researchers removed the native fish and added rainbow trout to the lakes.
 Hydrated lime, which precipitates organic substances, was added to Peter lake.
 This increased the euphotic zone depth from 2.7 to 4.3 meters.
 More hydrated lime was later added and further increased euphotic zone depth to 7 meters.
 The lakes' sediment was then examined to look at zooplankton remains.
 The researchers found that rainbow trout fed on the mostly Daphnia zooplankton content.
 The type of Daphnia dominant in Peter shifted to a smaller species after the addition of hydrated lime.
 Even though Paul Lake received the same change in dominant fish species as Peter Lake, no shift in zooplankton species occurred.
 The reason for the shift in Peter Lake occurred because of increased transparency, oxygen, and euphotic zone depth from the addition of hydrated lime.
 These changes made it easier for the rainbow trout to see and catch Daphnia.